ddimensia/yi_4k_hacks/USAGE.md

 ## Basics

 Place the contents of this repository on the root of your camera's SD card.
-The `autoexec.ash` run scripts on startup that reside in the `scripts` directory.
+The `autoexec.ash` runs scripts on startup that reside in the `scripts` directory.
 Those scripts all look for a file on the root of the SD card that enable the specific feature.
 Not all features are compatible with one another, for instance, RTMP auto streaming is not compatible with wifi client mode.